-Candidates are also permitted to use a basic timer.
+For online MFPH exams, candidates are also permitted to use a basic timer.
 This device should not have any other functionality.
 It is not possible to use a phone or another device as a timer.

 Materials for making notes, for example pens and blank sheets of paper, are allowed for the MFPH exam.
 Notes should be destroyed while observed by the invigilator at the end of the exam.